carlosivanr/hugo_website/content/guides/logistic-regression/2021-10-17-logistic-regression/index.en.markdown

   - All of these values provide an idea of the significance of the model
 AIC: Another way of assessing model fit that takes into consideration the number of predictors in the model.
 Coefficients: Tell us the change in the logit of the outcome variable that can be expected for a one-unit increase in the predictor variable.
 Individual contributions of predictors.
 The z-statistic tells us if the coefficient is significantly different than zero.
 But when the coefficient is large, the standard error can become inflated, which underestimates the z-statistic and increases the likelihood of making a type II error (Which is a false negative, telling a pregnant woman she is not pregnant)
-Odds ratio:  Calculated as the exponential of beta coefficients.
-This indicates the change in odds resulting from a unit change in the predictor.
+Odds ratio:  Calculated as the exponential of B. This indicates the change in odds resulting from a unit change in the predictor.
 But if the predictor is a categorical variable, .
 The odds value is NOT the same as probability, bc odds is calculated as P(event)/P(no event).
 The odds ratio is interpreted at a cutoff of 1.
 Greater than 1 means that as the predictor increases the odds of the outcome occurring increases.
 A value less than one indicates that as the predictor increases the odds of the outcome occurring decreases.

 In the second part of this series, we will create a model with an additional variable, duration, that will quantify the number of days that a participant presented with a problem prior to treatment.